 The Company utilizes third-party relationships in conjunction with its products, with contractual arrangements varying in length from one to three years.
-In some cases, these arrangements require a minimum annual purchase commitment.
-The aggregate minimum purchase commitment under these arrangements is approximately \$4.2 million through 2013.
-The Company incurred expense under these arrangements of \$4.1 million, \$2.5 million and \$1.6 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+In certain cases, these arrangements require a minimum annual purchase commitment.
+As of December 31, 2011, the remaining aggregate minimum purchase commitment under these arrangements is approximately \$8.1 million through 2013.
+The Company incurred expense under these arrangements of \$6.8 million, \$4.1 million and \$2.5 million for the years ended December 31, 2011, 2010 and 2009, respectively.